scorputty/vagrant-testservers/README.md

 Your sudo pass might be asked to enable the hostmanager plugin to update your hosts file.
 ## Note 2
 This has only been tested on Mac OSX
+## Note 3
+The password is always "vagrant", for both the vagrant user as for the root account!